Last Updated on March 21, 2021

 As it turned out, we did not have enough time after our meal for dessert, so we had these when we came back from Holy Thursday Mass.

-First, preheat the oven to 350.
-Get a 9×12 pan and line it, bottom and sides with waxed paper or greased parchment paper.
+- First, preheat the oven to 350 F / 176 C. Get a 9x13 pan and line it, bottom, and sides with waxed paper or greased parchment paper.
 This is important!

-Make the crust by combining the crust ingredients in a food processor and processing until your have what looks a little like sand.
+- Make the crust by combining the crust ingredients in a food processor and processing until you have what looks a little like sand.
 Take this and press it firmly into the prepared pan.